Perceptual Positions. Improve your key relationships.

-Perceptual positions is a form of modelling that allows us to step into somebody else’s shoes, and see what they see, hear what they hear, and feel what they feel.
+Perceptual positions are a form of modelling that allows us to step into somebody else’s shoes, and see what they see, hear what they hear, and feel what they feel.

 Perceptual positions help us get a much better impression of the client’s ‘reality’.

 This is because when we imagine we’re sitting or standing as someone else, in their posture, speaking with their voice, we pick up a lot of information about what they’re thinking and how they are feeling.
-The scientific explanation for this is that adopting the other person’s positions triggers our mirror neurons, which enable us to get a far better understanding of others than would otherwise be the case.
+The scientific explanation for this is that adopting the other person’s position triggers our mirror neurons, enabling us to better understand others than would otherwise be the case.